SueChear/RNASeq_pipeline/README.md

-# RNA-Seq data analysis pipeline tutorial with an example of repurposing data from a Batten cerebral organoid study
+# RNA-Seq data analysis pipeline tutorial with an example of reprocessing data from a Batten cerebral organoid study

 GEO datasets are downloaded using SRA toolkit.
 To download SRA toolkit, follow instructions at https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit.
 Download tar file for Ubuntu from NCBI.
 ```